BuddyX

 6. Telegram

-Telegram gives you fast, secure communication with voice and video call support.
-It offers privacy-focused features like secret chats, end-to-end encryption, and self-destructing messages.
-You can host large group chats and channels, making it a favorite for communities.
-The app syncs perfectly across devices and handles poor network conditions better than most platforms.
+Telegram delivers fast, secure communication with voice and video calls, secret chats, end-to-end encryption, and self-destructing messages.
+Large group chats and channels make it a community favorite.
+Handles weak networks better than most apps.

 7. Signal